 There are also smaller Black Milk fan pages created for localized communities, where Sharkies can meet up with fellow fans from the same state.
 These groups come from all over the world, from within Australia itself to the Philippines and Colorado, USA.

 Word-of-mouth pro tip: Entrusting power to your customers gets them more involved with your brand, and shows that you trust and respect them enough to represent your brand.

 3. Black Milk wins over comic and movie fans with licensed products of their favorite fictional characters, making them come back for more.

-As a comic, movie, or novel fan, expressing your fandom might restrict you to wearing rather unstylish hoodies, caps or tees.
+As a comic, movie, or novel fan, expressing your fandom might restrict you from wearing rather unstylish hoodies, caps, or tees.

 With kick-ass apparel like that, it’s no wonder fangirls are going crazy over Black Milk.

 Accordingly, when sales for swimsuits featuring the iconic robots from Star Wars stopped, they eventually appeared on eBay, going for about $600 each.

 Obtaining official licenses for popular franchises not only allows Black Milk to cater to the hardcore fans, but also coincide with time-sensitive movie releases.